 Please also note that fundraisers collect Direct Debit donations only and are not permitted to ask for, or accept cash donations.

-Our Supporter Contact team are informed of the areas and neighbourhoods our fundraisers are working in on any given day, and will be happy to confirm if fundraisers you encounter are legitimate or not.
+Our Supporter Contact team know the areas fundraisers are working in and will be happy to confirm if fundraisers you encounter are legitimate.

 You can call our supporter contact team on 01460238000 or contact us via email at email@example.com